cloudberrydb/cloudberrydb/README.md

 Finally, keep in mind that it is NEVER a good idea to remove licensing headers from the work that is not your original one.
 Even if you are using parts of the file that originally had a licensing header at the top you should err on the side of preserving it.
-As always, if you are no quite sure about the licensing implications of your contributions feel free to reach out to us on the developer mailing list.
+As always, if you are not quite sure about the licensing implications of your contributions, feel free to reach out to us on the developer mailing list.

 ### Coding guidelines